Itinerary 6 days Private Horseback Riding Holiday

 Around 3-4 pm we can take and optional workshop (fique workshop).
 It has an additional price and have to be sign in advance.
 The fique workshop is about how to work with Fique.
 It will take around one hour.
 Fique is a natural fiber that grows in the leaves of the fique plant, (Furcraea andina), a native plant from Andean regions of Colombia, Ecuador, and Peru.
 From there, it was extended to Venezuela and the east coast of Brazil.
 Common names of Fique are Cabuya, Pita, Penca, Penco, Maguey, Cabui, Chuchao or Coquiza.
 It can be used to make rope, bags, basic shoes (alpargatas), etc. The fique plant is often confused with the agave plant.
 The differences are that the Agave leaves are yellowish and stiff, with a strong spike in the tips, while the Fique plant leaves are droopy and greenish without a spike.

-The horseback riding will take around 4-5 hours and during it, we will see beautiful landscapes of the mountain range and the valley of Raquira, which will visit at the next days.
+The ride will take around 4-5 hours and during it, we will see beautiful landscapes of the mountain range and the valley of Raquira, which will visit at the next days.

 After the arrival, we will have a tardy and succulent lunch (around 3 pm).